iknowjason/edge/README.md

 **Description:**  Don't try to download the provider JSON files, but instead use the local files in working directory.

 ***
-Wordlist subdomain enumeration with certificate transparancy and prefix lookup.
+Exampple #4:  Wordlist subdomain enumeration with certificate transparancy and prefix lookup.

 ```
 edge -domain <domain> -dns -crt -prefix -wordlist <wordlist.txt>